SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Exercise

 Play with the number of cubes you render by changing the value of nrows, ncols, or nlevels in the URender function.
 Print the value of `gDeltaTime` to standard output towards the end of URender function.
 Does the value increase or decrease?
 What does it imply?
+Note that as you increase the number of cubes the responsiveness of the program may degrade.
+Pressing Esc may not halt the program right away, but it will eventually close.